jessejames18/g_plus_archive/README.md

 ```
 python gplus-api.py
 ```
 - For searching through your posts, you can use `google-plus-search.py`.
 Keep in mind that the searching algorithm is boolean search.
-So, nothing fancy.
+Means, nothing fancy.
 ```
 python google-plus-search.py Trump
 ```